mpuig/repomixer/repomix-output/https___github.com_openai_openai-agents-python.md

 -   Audio outputs (text-to-speech) are wrapped in a `speech_span()`
 -   Related audio spans may be parented under a `speech_group_span()`

-By default, the trace is named "Agent trace".
-You can set this name if you use `trace`, or you can can configure the name and other properties with the [`RunConfig`][agents.run.RunConfig].
+By default, the trace is named "Agent workflow".
+You can set this name if you use `trace`, or you can configure the name and other properties with the [`RunConfig`][agents.run.RunConfig].

 In addition, you can set up [custom trace processors](#custom-tracing-processors) to push traces to other destinations (as a replacement, or secondary destination).